 Code of Practice for the Welfare of Horses (Revision 1)

-Under this Code, the minimum standards set the minimum level of conduct required to avoid cruelty to horses.
-The Guidelines provide information to improve awareness of good welfare practices and encourage the considerate treatment of horses.
+Under this code, the minimum standards set the minimum level of conduct required to avoid cruelty to horses.

 - readily accessible food and water to maintain health and vigour

 - freedom of movement to stand, stretch, turn around, walk forward, lie down and roll

 - social contact with other horses or people

 - accommodation that neither harms nor causes undue strain or discomfort

 - protection from disease, and regular inspections to assess the need for attention to feet, teeth and parasite control